Gear5Ichigo/HarmonyClub/README.md

 ==============================

-Jay worked on sections controllers and pages
+Jadriel worked on sections controllers and pages